fastforwardlabs/blog_deprecated/_posts/2019-05-22-metalearners-learning-how-to-learn.md

 two classes, each with three examples, to the learner.

-In contrast to regular deep learning, where training data is one large labeled dataset split into batches, the training data for meta-learning consists of _sets_ of data.
+In contrast to regular deep learning, where training data is one large labeled dataset split into batches, the training data for meta-learning is in the form of _sets_.
 First we need a set of examples, or a _support set_.
 This consists of a couple of images belonging to a subset of classes.
 Going back to our example, a support set could be comprised of three images of cats and three images of bears.
 We also need to specify images that we would like to classify; they form